-Whilst exciting and beneficial both in and out of the context of education, much ICT, particularly web based resources, are not consistently monitored.
-All users need to be aware of the range of risks associated with the use of these Internet technologies.
+Whilst exciting and beneficial both in and out of the context of education, access to technology, particularly web-based resources, is not consistently monitored.
+All users need to be aware of the range of risks associated with the use of these internet technologies.